xim3320/SPaRTAN/SPaRTAN_python/README.md

 spectrumA_best = spectrumAs[max_a]
 spectrumB_best = spectrumBs[max_b]
 ```
-### Train and Predict Features with best parameters
+### Get the projected Data
-#### train the model with whole dataset
+#### Train the model again with whole dataset and best parameters
-Now we can use the best parameters to train the model with the whole datasetto predict the features in interest
+Now we can use the best parameters to train the model with the whole dataset to predict the features in interest
 ```sh
 #normalize P and Y, D has been normalized previously
 Y = normalize(Y, axis=0)